shaderecker/ansible-pihole/README.md

 For syncing, `rsync` is used which will only transfer files if they contain changes.
 Changes will trigger a docker container restart to apply the changes.

+# My customizations

+This repo is slightly tweaked to contain my own home setup.

+- Inventory is encrypted with ansible vault.
+For all the example `ansible-playbook` commands above, you have to add `--ask-vault-pass`